Skip to Content

 Remarks

-OAuthClientId is one of a handful of connection parameters that need to be set before users can authenticate via OAuth.
-For details, see Establishing a Connection.
+OAuthClientId is one of the key connection parameters that need to be set before users can authenticate via OAuth.
+You can typically find this value in your identity provider’s application registration settings.
+Look for a field labeled Client ID, Application ID, or Consumer Key.

 OAuthClientSecret